 As the name implies, Edwardian Architecture(1901-1914) is an architectural style that was popular during the reign of King Edward.
 It is less ornate than Victorian Architecture, apart from a subset – used for major buildings – known as Edwardian Baroque architecture.

-The death of Queen Victoria in January 1901 marked the end of Victorian Era.
+The death of Queen Victoria in January 1901 marked the end of the Victorian Era.
 Her son and successor Edward VII continued to rule the kingdom.
 After the reigning monarch, Edwardian Era was the last period of British history.

 The themes of design in the Edwardian period was a sequence of alternations that determined what the best buildings looked alike!

 Characteristics of Edwardian Architecture

 - Less ornamental than Victorian Architecture

 - Extensive rustication(usually more on ground floor) running into voussoirs of arched openings

 - Redbrick work exteriors

 - central taller tower-like element creating a lively rooftop silhouette